fisodd/www-fisodd-com/content/code/neat-and-tidy.rst

    there is a brewing religious war about which tools and methods are best.
    I've lived through
    `a bunch of these </post/right-place>`__ |--|
-   enough so that I have learned there are good opinions on all sides.
+   enough so that I have learned to listen to all sides, especially after I may have made up my own mind.
    In the world of `R`, the Tidyverse is definitely generating `some <https://github.com/matloff/TidyverseSkeptic>`__ `reactions <https://blog.ephorie.de/why-i-dont-use-the-tidyverse>`__
-   |--| still I find the tidyverse to be one of the sanest approaches to use.
+   |--| yet still I find the tidyverse to be one of the sanest approaches
+   for the problems I encounter.

    There are a variety of techniques to stay sane with this stuff, and as with anything in the real world